lupyuen/lupyuen.github.io/src/mastodon.md

 _What's this Access Token?_

-We pass an __Access Token__ to Authenticate our Bot User with Mastodon API.
+To Authenticate our Bot User with Mastodon API, we pass an __Access Token__.
 This is how we create the Access Token...

 ```bash
 ## Set the Client ID, Secret and Authorization Code (see below)